 If shoes, paperwork, clothes, dishes, toys and other miscellaneous items are taking over your home, than it is time to start implementing routines to deal with it all.

-We are going to talk about that next week and if you are on my email list, I’m going to walk you through creating those habits by giving you monthly challenges.
+We are going to talk about that next week.
+I’m going to walk you through creating those habits.

 5. You are a people pleaser.